-- consider the geographical pre-knowledge i.e. the Lunar maria as expected locations of the mass anomalies, - consider the observation geometry, i.e. the fact that only the near side of the Moon allows observations from terrestrial ground stations, - enable a direct relation between observables -Doppler tracking data in case of the early Lunar missions- and the estimated mascon parameters, - remain simple due to limited computer resources.
+- consider the geographical pre-knowledge, i.e. the lunar maria as expected locations of the mass anomalies; - consider the observation geometry, i.e. the fact that only the near side of the Moon allows observations from terrestrial ground stations; - enable a direct relation between observables Doppler tracking data in the case of the early lunar missions - and the estimated mascon parameters; - remain simple due to limited computer resources.

-The first three requirements are still important arguments for regional gravity field analysis - by mascons, wavelets, radial basis functions, Slepian functions etc.-, while the limited resources implied a simple modelling of the anomalies by point masses.
+The first three requirements are still important arguments for regional gravity field analysis - by mascons, wavelets, radial basis functions, Slepian functions, etc. - while the limited resources implied a simple modelling of the anomalies by point masses.

-The original papers (Muller & Sjogren, 1968b, a; Muller, 1972) lack a formula representation of the potential, but it is re-constructed for example in (Floberghagen, 2001, p.19):
+The original papers (Muller and Sjogren, 1968a, b; Muller, 1972) lack a formula representation of the potential, but it is re-constructed, for example, in Floberghagen (2001, p.
+19):

-- $V(\mathbf{r}P)$: gravitational potential at the calculation point \mathbf{r}P ,

-- G: gravitational constant,
+- $V(\mathbf{r}{\rm P})$: gravitational potential at the calculation point $\mathbf{r}{\rm P}$; - G: gravitational constant;

-- M: mass of the celestial body,
+- M: mass of the celestial body;

-- δm_q : mass ratio between point masses and total mass M,
+- δm_q : mass ratio between point masses and total mass M;

-- \mathbf{r}a : centres of the point masses.
+- r_q : centres of the point masses.

-Please note, that for consistency all mascon quantities and their geometries are labelled in this article by an index (here: q=1,2,...,Q), and the calculation point is labelled by the index P, both independent of the cited articles.
+Please note that, for consistency, all mascon quantities and their geometries are labelled in this article by means of an index (here: q = 1, 2, ..., Q), and the calculation point is labelled by the index P, both independent of the cited articles.